chrisbreiding/zunder/README.md

 # Zunder

-An opinionated front-end build tool for developing apps with ES6/7 and Stylus.
+An opinionated front-end build tool for developing apps with ES2015 and Stylus.

 Zunder provides gulp tasks to do the following:

+* create boilerplate files to get you up and running quickly
 * watch your files for changes and update them
-* compile your ES6/7 JavaScript and Stylus
+* compile your ES2015 JavaScript and Stylus
 * run a server to serve your assets
 * build your assets for production with minification and cache-busting
 * deploy your app to github pages

-Zunder uses Webpack and babel, so you can use ES6 modules and all ES6/7 features supported by babel.
+Zunder uses babel with ES2015 and React presets, so you can use all ES2015 features supported by babel as well as JSX.

 ## Installation & Setup